zengelan/eks-workshop/content/030_container/060_ContainerCVEScan/_index.md

 - Its highly recommended to create your own Ubuntu Linux image in AWS and/or Azure for this lab and future labs.
 -  Corporate laptops are being forced through a proxy, which in some cases causes certificate issues when running AWS CLI commands needed in this lab.
 -  For Ubuntu, install these updates:
-- sudo -s
+- "sudo -s"

 - apt-get update
-apt-get install unzip
+- apt-get install unzip
-apt-get install curl
+- apt-get install curl
-apt-get install groff
+- apt-get install groff

-apt-get update -y sudo apt-get upgrade -y sudo apt-get dist-upgrade apt install python3 apt-get install python3-pip apt-get install iputils-ping apt-get install ssh
+- "apt-get update -y sudo apt-get upgrade -y sudo apt-get dist-upgrade"
+- apt install python3
+- apt-get install python3-pip
+- apt-get install iputils-ping
+- apt-get install ssh

 - You have an MVC tenant
 - You have an AWS account